 Form W-2 includes information about an employee’s gross wages and withheld taxes, as well as other information, like tip income and deferred compensation.

-Send W-2 forms to any employees you paid a salary, hourly wages, or other form of compensation during the year.
+Send W-2 forms to any employees you paid a salary, hourly wages, or another form of compensation during the year.

 Only employees receive Form W-2.
 Do not give your independent contractors W-2 forms.
 To determine whether your worker is an employee vs. independent contractor, check with the IRS and read up on classification rules.